Complexes of stable $\infty$-categories: Introduction

 \subsection{Acknowledgements}

 We are very grateful to Jeffrey Hicks, Sukjoo Lee, Nick Sheridan, and the participants of the Edinburgh Hodge Seminar in general for interesting conversations about the topic of this work.
 In particular, we thank them for making us aware of the work in progress on Fukaya categories of multi-potentials.
 Many thanks to Denis Auroux, Sheel Ganatra, Andrew Hanlon, and Maxim Jeffs for taking the time and effort to provide us with a report on their work in progress \cite{auroux:multi} (and to Nick Sheridan for organizing the lecture series).
 We further thank Jacob Lurie for interesting remarks on categorical complexes.
 We also thank Federico Barbacovi for discussions about spherical functors.
 T.D.\ thanks M.\ Kapranov and V.\ Schechtman for many inspiring discussions on perverse sheaves and schobers, in particular, this work draws substantial inspiration from their perspectives proposed in \cite{KS14} and related subsequent work.
-T.W.\ thanks Claudia Scheimbauer for conversations in the context of their joint work that helped shape many of the key ideas regarding higher categorical additivity.
 M.C.\ thanks the Hausdorff Research Institute for the hospitality during his stay, during which part of this work was written.
 M.C.\ was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.
 M.C.\ and T.D.\ acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy -- EXC 2121 “Quantum Universe” -- 390833306.
 T.D.\ acknowledges support of the VolkswagenStiftung through the Lichtenberg Professorship Programme.
-T.W\ acknowledges support by the SFB 1085 -- Higher Invariants, funded by the DFG.
+T.W.\ acknowledges support by the SFB 1085 -- Higher Invariants, funded by the DFG.